njordsoevik/njordsoevik.github.io/index.md

 [See Facebook's robots.txt file](https://github.com/njordsoevik/GetRobots)

 This script automates the process of searching the robots.txt file for rules applying to my bot/search-engine.
-Below example checks Facebook for which subdomains GoogleBot is allowed.
+The below example checks Facebook for which subdomains GoogleBot is allowed.

 <img src="images/getRobotsCL.PNG?raw=true"/>
 ---